Oasis Privacy Layer

 Customizable Privacy

 Different dApps require different levels of privacy.
-OPL offers customizable privacy, from fully public to completely confidential.
-It’s privacy for everyone, the way they want it.
-Only the parts of your dApp that need privacy run on Sapphire while your users and their assets stay on the home chain.
+OPL enables privacy on any point of the spectrum, from fully public to completely confidential.
+Features of a dApp that require privacy can run on Sapphire via OPL while users and assets remain on their host network.

 Productive Transparency